sdpython/onnx-extended/_doc/tutorial/build_ortext.rst

 Every new kernel can be added by adding new source file.
 A line must be added in file `ort_tutorial_cpu_lib.cc` to register the kernel.
 That file also defines the domain the kernel belongs to.

-This function is subject to change.
-It creates a file `_setup_ext.txt` to indicate which file to copy from the build directory to the package directory.
-This file is loaded by `setup.py` after cmake is done with the compilation.
 These project define constant `ORT_VERSION`.
 For example, version 1.15 becomes `1150`.